ArtaXerxess/miniProject_2ndYear/README.md

-# Detection of DDoS Attack on Software Defined Networks using Support Vector Machines.
+# Detection of Distributed Denial of Service Attack on Software Defined Networks using Support Vector Machines.

 1. This directory module1 contains four directories.